The Future of Data Sharing Starts Today

 Enterprises face their biggest challenge, however, when it comes to sharing data with key stakeholders outside the enterprise.
 Only 15 percent of respondents report data sharing effectiveness with trusted vendors and suppliers, and 14 percent with digital ecosystem partners, including vendors and suppliers.

-In this age of automation, where data is the currency of smart businesses, how can organizations address these data sharing challenges?
+In this age of automation, where data is the currency of smart businesses, how can organizations address these challenges and the embrace the future of data sharing?

 The answer is simple: Enterprises must remove data silos that exist within the organization.
 If you use a traditional data warehouse or rely on data marts, then loading, copying, and moving data is a manual effort that points directly to expensive inefficiencies and a lack of real-time data sharing.